SysBioChalmers/sysbio.se/content/labs/mijakovic.md

 * Prof. Mijakovic is coordinator of an EU ITN consortium “PEST-BIN” – working on new methods to fight bacterial infections.
 * Prof. Mijakovic is coordinator of a Nord Forsk consortium GRAMI – working on combining nanotechnology and antibiotics to fight biofilm-related infections.
-* Prof. Mijakovic is the winner of the 2021 Spiridon Brusina Medal awarded by the Croatian Society of Natural Sciences.

 <br/>